Theory of superconductivity mediated by Rashba coupling in incipient ferroelectrics

-Due to the $x,y$ orbital character of the electronic SOC band and because we are considering isotropic transverse phonon modes $\bm{\hat{n}}_{TO}(\bm{q})$ [Eq.~\eqref{eq:glambda}] the Rashba induced interaction Eq.~\eqref{eq:ell} has cylindrical symmetry.
+In the odd-parity channel, the sign change between the kernel for unequal pseudospin pairing [Eq.~\eqref{eq:Lz}] and equal pseudospin pairing [Eq.~\eqref{eq:Lxy}] leads to different critical temperatures $T_c$.
+In other words, the present pairing interaction breaks the threefold degeneracy of the $T_{1u}$ $p$-wave channel that would be obtained in a cubic system~\cite{Sumita2020}.
+Indeed, due to the $x,y$ orbital character of the electronic SOC band our interaction Eq.~\eqref{eq:ell} has cylindrical symmetry.

 As can be seen from Figs.~\ref{fig:sc} (a)-(c), the momentum dependence on the Fermi surface is very strong.
-It has a large matrix element when the momentum of the quasiparticles on the Fermi surface, $\bm{k},\bm{k}'$, is near the equator and the exchanged momentum is small [Fig.~\ref{fig:sc}(c)], while it is much weaker for quasiparticles moving along $z$ [Fig.~\ref{fig:sc}(b)].
-The intermediate case in Fig.~\ref{fig:sc}(a) interpolates between the two previous cases.
+It has large matrix elements when the momentum of the quasiparticles $\bm{\hat{k}}$ and $\bm{\hat{k}}'$, is near the equator and the exchanged momentum is small [Fig.~\ref{fig:sc}(c)], while it is much weaker for quasiparticles moving along $z$ [Fig.~\ref{fig:sc}(b)].